 I do like adding wreaths or decorations to the four main chair backs.
 In the past I’ve used Dollar Store decorations and real live greens or herbs, but the greenery always dried and fell off before the season ended.
 So when I saw these faux cedar wreaths from Hearth & Hand – on a 2-for-1 sale! – I knew I needed them.
 They are actually pretty nice in person.
 Up close you can tell they’re fake, but most of the time you’re not up close, ha!

 I tied them with simple jute and know they will become a staple each year.

 Did you spot what is missing?
 Yep, our tree!
 We don’t have it yet – we get a real tree and to make sure it lasts we usually wait until the first or second weekend of December to get it.
 I will be adding a few pictures of it to this article, which I’ll let you know about in the newsletter (so if you’re not a subscriber, click to fill out the form here or at the bottom to not miss a thing!)

 I hope you’ve enjoyed this little tour of my galvanized, dark green and buffalo plaid simple Christmas decor!
 I wish you the best this holiday season and hope that I can have some part in helping to make it special for you.
 Thank you for stopping by and ‘visiting’ – I appreciate each and every one of you!

 Sources for items shown above:

 - 12 Buffalo Check Napkins (really great quality for the price!)

 - Eddie Bauer Buffalo Check & Fleece Throw

 - Green stripe pillows no longer available – here are some dark green linen pillows to get a similar look for a great price.

-- Small Galvanized Houses – here’s a tutorial to make your own or you can buy a similar house here.
+- Small Galvanized Houses – here’s a tutorial to make your own.

 - Lamb’s Ear Garland and Lamb’s Ear Picks (very realistic).